wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * <a target="_blank" href="http://certification.salesforce.com/cpqspecialist">CPQ</a> (Configure, Price, and Quote) and billing workflow

    * Quip
-   * Chatter instant messaging
    * Social Studio
    * Live Agent / Omni channel

    * Lightning Platform
-   * "Knowledge" is a re-imagining of "Solution Management"
    * "Lightning Bolt" is the ability to select among page templates for your Community within Site Studio.
    Community Builder lets you brand your community, create and customize pages, add drag-and-drop Lighting components, create custom navigation, and manage community page content.
    <br /><br />